 All Directors are able to take independent professional advice in the furtherance of their duties, if necessary, at the Company’s expense.
 In addition, the Directors have direct access to the advice and services of the Company Secretary and Chief Financial Officer.

 Principle 7: Evaluate Board performance based on clear and relevant objectives, seeking continuous improvement.

 Neil Eckert has been Executive Chairman of AMP since the Company was admitted to AIM in 2014.
+The Chair ensures that the Board works well as a team by focusing on the individual skillsets of each of the Board Members and calling upon particular NED’s for their applicable skills and expertise in certain areas.
 Individual assessments of all members of the AMP team are ongoing to ensure that:

 - They are committed to the progress and long-term success of AMP

 - High standards of ethics and compliance within the regulatory framework

 Due to the close-knit working environment and size of the AMP team, assessment is done on an ongoing and ad-hoc basis.
 The above is a non-exhaustive list.

 Principle 8: Promote a corporate culture that is based on ethical values and behaviours